-For the assessment, background harmonic voltage distortion on the LV feeder was assumed to be that provided by WPD for typical background data ( of the final report, (appendix 1).).
+For the assessment, background harmonic voltage distortion on the LV feeder was assumed to be that provided by WPD for typical background data (Table 2-6).
 Additionally the thermal limit for each feeder was calculated based on the maximum number of vehicles (3.6 kW or 7.2 kW) that could be charged on the circuit without the source transformer becoming overloaded.
 This calculation assumes there is no other load connected on the circuit which is clearly unrealistic but gives some indication as to whether the thermal or power quality limits are reached first.

-4.1.3 Urban Network
+4.2.1 Urban Network